Skip to content

 The Nuxt module will automatically:

-• scan the rstore folder in your Nuxt app for models,
+• scan the app/rstore folder in your Nuxt app for collections,

-• scan the rstore/plugins folder and register plugins (using export default),
+• scan the app/rstore/plugins folder and register plugins (using export default),

 • create the store